meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 ## 2.2: Initialize Tasks Collection

-For our collection to work, you need to import it in the server so it sets a skeletal structure up.
+For our collection to work, you need to import it into the server so it sets a skeletal structure up.

 You can either use `import "/imports/api/TasksCollection"` or `import { TasksCollection } from "/imports/api/TasksCollection"` if you are going to use on the same file, but make sure it is imported.